 When can an infringement notice be issued?

-An infringement notice may be issued if Centrelink or the FWO reasonably believes that the employer (individual or body corporate) has contravened a civil penalty provision (1.1.C.80).
+An infringement notice may be issued under Part 5 of the Regulatory Powers (Standard Provisions) Act 2014 if Centrelink or the FWO reasonably believes that the employer (individual or body corporate) has contravened a civil penalty provision (1.1.C.80).
 Centrelink or the FWO can give infringement notices in relation to different civil penalty provisions under the PPLAct.